-Seminole County Community Services Department serves as Administrator of the CDBG program funds and activities for the 2017-2018 program year and it is anticipated to continue to implement these programs for the duration of the Consolidated Plan period.
+Seminole County Community Services Department served as Administrator of the CDBG program funds and activities for the 2018-2019 program year.
+The City of Sanford resumed administration of their program October 1, 2019.
 According to the City of Sanford 2015-2019 Consolidated Plan.
 The City, elected officials, citizens, non-profit agencies, and for-profit organizations, will continue networking and trying to assess what residents need and how best to meet those needs.
 Keeping the private and public sector aware of all services provided will be a key objective for the City.
 The City of Sanford is electing to further develop the institutional structure of accomplishing the CDBG program goals and objectives outlined in the Consolidated Plan.